HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Pests like Scale and Aphids will secrete sticky waste products that will eventually attract bacteria and this can present as a white film.
 However the pests have to be present.
 If all you have is the white film - pests are probably not the cause.

 • Finally the white marks could be natural growth.
 If you look carefully over the leaves on indoor and outdoor plants there is often a fine, at times, almost invisible, white powder on many leaves, especially newer ones.
 You can easily rub the film off with a finger and if you rub your finger and thumb together it will feel chalky rather than sticky.
-Additionally the markings will always exist as long streaks and not isolated blotches or spots.
+Additionally, the markings will present as long streaks and not isolated blotches or spots.

 So what's wrong with the plant in the photo above?
 The owner shared several photos, some clearly showed the natural white marks, so parts of the plant were fine and didn't need any treatment.